HannahBark/barnes/question1.md

 Although in class, we discussed that April may be linked to the feeling of new love, rather than homosexuality specifically, I will still research and answer questions linking to the specific theme, instead of love in general.

-    Hardwynn’s question (Taylor also asked a similar one) asked if Barnes linked symptoms in support or against homosexuality.
+    Hardwynn’s question (Taylor also asked a similar one) asked if Barnes linked these symptoms in support or against homosexuality.

 I believe Barnes is in favor of it personally and shows through this chapter that is mocking people who are against it.
 For internal evidence, I used some quotes from June.
 Dame Musset was going on a walk with her love; Barnes describes